amsyaraidit-coder/Group-1-Assignment-DIP/README.md

 2. NUR JANNAH HANIYYA BINTI IBRAHIM (0823329)

 This Assignment are made to highlighting object of particular interest
-- we made 3 difference image for this technique
+- we made 4 difference image for this technique
+- Python coding are submitted in file:
+  1. Cat 1 highlight
+  2. Cat 2 highlight
+  3. Butterfly Highlight
+  4. Rabbit Highlight